Choose an insurance:

 Privacy Secured

-Florida Car Insurance Laws in 2022.
+Secure Your Ride by Decoding Florida Car Insurance Laws in 2023

-Florida Car Insurance Law Required Minimums.
+Florida Car Insurance Law Required Minimums

 According to Florida State law, all drivers must carry coverage to meet the minimum requirements.
-Drivers must have bodily injury coverage of at least $10,000 for single drivers.
+In addition, drivers must have bodily injury coverage of at least $10,000 for single drivers.
 For two or more people, the coverage requirement is $20,000.
 In addition to physical injury coverage, all drivers must have at least $10,000 in liability coverage for any property damage.
 Additional requirements come into play when DUIs, accidents, or suspended driver’s licenses.

-The State of FL clearly outlines the requirements for what is required.
-If drivers let the policy lapse, the state can suspend their driver’s license.
-The vehicle registration is no longer valid when Florida revokes a driver’s license.
-Therefore, they must pay all penalties before the State of Florida can reinstate the driver’s license and registration.
-These fines are why it is crucial to ensure no lapses in the policy if we reside in Florida.
+Florida clearly outlines the requirements for what insurance is required.
+If drivers let their policy lapse, Florida will suspend their driver’s license.
+In addition, the vehicle registration is no longer valid when they revoke your driver’s license.
+Therefore, you must pay all penalties before Florida reinstates your driver’s license and registration.
+These fines are why it is crucial to ensure no lapses in the policy if you reside in Florida.

 Comments are closed.